Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms

 \subsection{Comparing Strategies}

-In this section we refine the results given the previous section into a method to compare strategies. \emph{When strategy $\reds$ is \emph{better} than strategy $\redr$?}.
-We adapt to QARS the ARS notion of "\emph{better}" introduced in \cite{Oostrom07}.
-Again, we obtain a local characterization (Th.~\ref{thm:LD}) of the property, similarly to \cite{Oostrom07}.
+In this section we refine the results given in the previous section into a method to compare strategies. \emph{In which case is strategy $\reds$ \emph{better} than strategy $\redr$?} We adapt to QARSs the ARS notion of ``\emph{better}'' introduced in~\cite{Oostrom07}.
+Again, we obtain a local characterization (Thm.~\ref{thm:LD}) of the property, similarly to~\cite{Oostrom07}.

-In \refsec{comparing_pars} we will analyze these notions in the setting of PARS.
+In \refsec{comparing_pars} we will analyze these notions in the setting of PARS\@.
 What we obtain are sufficient criteria to establish that a strategy is normalizing or perpetual (Cor.~\ref{cor:normalizing2}), and to compare the \emph{expected number of steps} of rewrite sequences.

 The method also provides another sufficient condition to establish \UNlim.